robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ### Comparing Models

-We can compare the test metric between transfer learning with no fine-tuning and that with fine-tuning.
-The results show that the first approach with **`EfficientNetB0`** architecture, training only layers of the classifier, captured the patterns in the data more effectively, increasing accuracy to 93.37% in the test set.
+We can compare the test metric between transfer learning and fine-tuning approaches.
+The results show that the first approach with **`EfficientNetB0`** architecture, training only the model's classifier, captured the patterns in the data more effectively, increasing accuracy to 93.37% in the test set.
 It is probably thanks to the nature of the data where the model was initially trained and how it transfers to the character domain of the Buddha images.

 <p align="center">
 <img src="https://github.com/robinoud/BADS7604_HW4_Transfer_Learning/blob/457f96aeee9d94bb14956d87a061425c89bdd828/asset/Results%20comparing%20the%206%20models%20tested.png" style="width:850px;"/></p>